Frederick Sanger: Awards and honours

 The Wellcome Trust Sanger Institute (formerly the Sanger Centre) is named in his honour.

 Personal life

 Marriage and family

-Sanger married Margaret Joan Howe (not to be confused with Margaret Sanger, the pioneer of birth control) in 1940.
+Sanger married Margaret Joan Howe (not to be confused with Margaret Sanger, the American pioneer of birth control) in 1940.
 She died in 2012.
-They had three children — Robin, born in 1943, Peter born in 1946 and Sally Joan born in 1960.
+They had three children—Robin, born in 1943, Peter born in 1946 and Sally Joan born in 1960.
 He said that his wife had "contributed more to his work than anyone else by providing a peaceful and happy home."

 Later life

 Sanger retired in 1983, aged 65, to his home, "Far Leys", in Swaffham Bulbeck outside Cambridge.

 In 1992, the Wellcome Trust and the Medical Research Council founded the Sanger Centre (now the Sanger Institute), named after him.
 The institute is on the Wellcome Trust Genome Campus near Hinxton, only a few miles from Sanger's home.
 He agreed to having the Centre named after him when asked by John Sulston, the founding director, but warned, "It had better be good."
 It was opened by Sanger in person on 4 October 1993, with a staff of fewer than 50 people, and went on to take a leading role in the sequencing of the human genome.
 The Institute had about 900 people in 2020 and is one of the world's largest genomic research centres.

 Sanger said he found no evidence for a God so he became an agnostic.
 In an interview published in the Times newspaper in 2000 Sanger is quoted as saying: "My father was a committed Quaker and I was brought up as a Quaker, and for them truth is very important.
 I drifted away from those beliefs – one is obviously looking for truth, but one needs some evidence for it.
 Even if I wanted to believe in God I would find it very difficult.
 I would need to see proof."

 He declined the offer of a knighthood, as he did not wish to be addressed as "Sir".
 He is quoted as saying, "A knighthood makes you different, doesn't it, and I don't want to be different."
 In 1986 he accepted admission to the Order of Merit, which can have only 24 living members.

 In 2007 the British Biochemical Society was given a grant by the Wellcome Trust to catalogue and preserve the 35 laboratory notebooks in which Sanger recorded his research from 1944 to 1983.
 In reporting this matter, Science noted that Sanger, "the most self-effacing person you could hope to meet", was spending his time gardening at his Cambridgeshire home.

 Sanger died in his sleep at Addenbrooke's Hospital in Cambridge on 19 November 2013.
 As noted in his obituary, he had described himself as "just a chap who messed about in a lab", and "academically not brilliant".